Chapter 9 – Student Activities

 9.18.10 Community Standards of Behavior and University Policies for Students.
 Students and student groups are required to comply with regulations as published in the student handbook.

-9.20.10 Disciplinary Action may be implemented only through referral of violations to the Dean of Students Office, the Office of Campus Life, or the Office of Housing and Residential Life.
-Infractions of community standards and University policies shall be reported in a timely manner to the appropriate office by the campus police or by local police departments, by other students, or by faculty or staff.
+9.20.10 Conduct action may be implemented only through referral of violations to the Dean of Students Office, The Office of Community Standards, the Office of the Vice President of Student Affairs, or Housing and Residential Life.
+Complaints and reports of violations may be submitted to the Dean of Students Office from the campus police or local police departments, from other students, from faculty and staff, and other community members.
 In all cases, the available facts shall be gathered from the accuser (the reporting agency or complainant), and a careful evaluation of these facts, as well as of the dependability and character of the person(s) reporting them, shall be made.
 If corroboration of the information presented is deemed necessary, further inquiry and investigation shall be undertaken.
-If, at this point, in the judgment of the investigating authority, there is insufficient evidence of a violation, or the case lacks merit, a decision not to refer the matter to the conduct system may be made. #05-06–2E #October 20, 2022 Informational Report
+If, at this point, in the judgment of the investigating authority, there is insufficient evidence of a violation, or the case lacks merit, a decision not to refer the matter to the conduct system may be made. #05-06–2E #October 20, 2022 Informational Report #23-24-9

-9.21.15 Administrative Hearings shall be conducted (1) if a charged student fails to respond to a charge letter within two working days; (2) if the hearing concerns the sanctions only; (3) if a student requests an administrative hearing; and (4) if in the judgment of the Dean of Students Office, scheduling it is necessary to ensure that a hearing occurs in a timely fashion, to insure the health and safety of any of the participants or to insure an unbiased hearing. #04-05–32 #October 20, 2022 Informational Report
+9.21.15 Administrative Hearings shall be conducted if the charged student denies responsibility for the alleged violation and (1) if the hearing concerns the sanctions only; (2) if a student requests an administrative hearing; and (3) if in the judgment of the Dean of Students Office, scheduling it is necessary to ensure that a hearing occurs in a timely fashion, to insure the health and safety of any of the participants to ensure an unbiased hearing, or based on the nature of the charges. #04-05–32 #October 20, 2022 Informational Report #23-24-9

 9.21.18 Information to Panel, and Disqualification of Panel Members.
 Panel members shall be informed of the student’s name and charges at the time of the hearing.
 Panel members may disqualify themselves, and either party to the case may be permitted to disqualify a prospective member if the remaining members of the board are satisfied that there is good cause for disqualification.
 If alternates for disqualified panel members are available, these alternates shall take the place of the disqualified members.
 If it is not possible to replace a sufficient number of disqualified members to maintain the panel composition as stipulated in 5.74.20, the hearing may proceed only with the agreement of the charged student. #21-22-6